 \subsection{Intergroup Contact Theory and E-contact}

 Intergroup contact theory posits that direct contact between members of different groups reduces prejudice when four conditions are present: \textit{equal status}, \textit{common goals}, \textit{cooperation}, and \textit{institutional support} \cite{allport_nature_1954, pettigrew_intergroup_1998}. \citet{pettigrew_meta-analytic_2006} confirmed this pattern in a large-scale meta-analysis, showing that contact typically reduces prejudice across diverse groups and contexts.
 The four conditions were found to be not essential but rather facilitating conditions that promote effective outcomes.
-However, direct intergroup contact remains difficult to realize due to psychological, linguistic, or geographic barriers \cite{amichai-hamburger_contact_2006, white_text-based_2020}, motivating the development of indirect contact strategies that can improve intergroup relations without requiring face-to-face interaction.
+However, direct intergroup contact remains difficult to achieve due to psychological, linguistic, or geographic barriers \cite{amichai-hamburger_contact_2006, white_text-based_2020}.
+This motivates the development of indirect contact strategies to improve intergroup relations without direct interaction.

 E-contact, defined as ``computer-mediated contact involving an engagement of self in the intergroup relationship'' \cite{white_dual_2012}, leverages advances in social networking and information and communication technology.
-Current research primarily distinguishes two forms: (1) \textit{direct e-contact} via synchronous text or voice chat with outgroup members \cite{white_dual_2012, kim_intergroup_2018}; and (2) \textit{embodied contact} by inhabiting outgroup avatars in virtual reality \cite{banakou_virtual_2016}.
-While multiple meta-analyses have evaluated these strategies \cite{imperato_allport_2021, pereira_da_costa_does_2024, white_text-based_2020}, \citet{pereira_da_costa_does_2024} found that direct e-contact yields significantly larger effects than other indirect contact methods (e.g., vicarious or extended contact), whereas embodied contact alone fails to reach statistical significance.
-The authors attribute this disparity to the degree of interactive engagement with a real or perceived as real outgroup member, identifying it as the key driver of e-contact effectiveness.
+Current research primarily distinguishes two forms: \textit{direct E-contact} via synchronous text or voice chat with outgroup members \cite{white_dual_2012, kim_intergroup_2018}, and \textit{embodied contact} via first-person inhabitation of outgroup avatars in virtual reality \cite{banakou_virtual_2016}.
+Multiple meta-analyses have evaluated these strategies \cite{imperato_allport_2021, pereira_da_costa_does_2024, white_text-based_2020}, and \citet{pereira_da_costa_does_2024} found that direct E-contact yields significantly larger effects than other indirect contact methods (e.g., extended contact \cite{wright_extended_1997}), whereas embodied contact alone fails to reach statistical significance.
+The authors attribute this disparity to the degree of interactive engagement with real or perceived-as-real outgroup members, identifying it as the key driver of E-contact effectiveness.